 Best practices for including links

-Good linking provides access to related material without diverting the reader from the focus of the topic that they are in.
-If related topics in a chapter or manual add value to your content, consider linking to them in the topic.
+Good linking provides access to related material without diverting the reader from the focus of the topic they are in.
+If related topics add value to your content, consider linking to them at the end of the topic.
+It's less common to link in the middle of task steps or paragraphs, so consider the reader experience before you add an inline link in your content.

 Before you add a link